 • If a non-EEA national, the parent must have recourse to public funds.

 You can find out more information on this and the goverments new Tax Free Childcare scheme by visiting Childcare Choices and answering a few simple questions.
-You can also register your interest and they will contact you when the schemes go live! otherwise pop in to The Olive Tree Nursery and we will be more than happy to help.
+Otherwise pop in to The Olive Tree Nursery and we will be more than happy to help.

 This funding is only available for 38 weeks of the year.
 If you wish to use this funding on an 'all year round' basis it will not equate to 30 hours a week.
 If you use these hours on an ' all year round' basis you will have 22 hours per week.